MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/design-details-handling-reordering-policies.md

 Even if a manufacturing company considers itself as a make-to-order environment, it might be best to use a Lot-for-Lot reordering policy if the items are pure standard without variation in attributes.
 As a result, the system will use unplanned inventory and only accumulates sales orders with the same shipment date or within a defined time bucket.

 #### <a name="order-to-order-links-and-past-due-dates"></a>Order-to-Order Links and Past Due Dates
 Unlike most supply-demand sets, linked orders with due dates before the planning starting date are fully planned for by the system.
 The business reason for this exception is that specific demand-supply sets must be synchronised through to execution.
-For more information about the frozen zone that applies to most demand-supply types, see [Design Details: Dealing with Orders Before the Planning Starting Date](design-details-dealing-with-orders-before-the-planning-starting-date.md).
+For more information about the frozen zone that applies to most demand-supply types, see [Dealing with Orders Before the Planning Starting Date](design-details-balancing-demand-and-supply.md#dealing-with-orders-before-the-planning-starting-date).

 ### <a name="lot-for-lot"></a>Lot-for-Lot
 The lot-for-lot policy is the most flexible because the system only reacts on actual demand, plus it acts on anticipated demand from forecast and blanket orders and then settles the order quantity based on the demand.
 The lot-for-lot policy is aimed at A- and B-items where inventory can be accepted but should be avoided.